HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   extension
     :   a sequence change extending the normal amino acid sequence at the N- or C-terminal end with one or more amino acids ([_protein_](/recommendations/protein/variant/extension/))

+*   frame shift
+    :   a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame ([_protein_](/recommendations/protein/variant/frameshift/))

 *   hemizygous
     :   an individual having **only one allele** at a given locus, either because the allele is absent (X and Y chromosome in males) or lost (deleted) (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=chimerism){:target="\_blank"}).